Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Configuration-azure-netcore.md

 ### web.config file

-You can also define any configuration setting in the web config as an environment variable.
-Place your overrides, using the environment variable convention in the `<environmentVariables>` section of `<aspNetCore>` element.
-[See Microsoft document for details](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-2.2#setting-environment-variables)
+You can also define any configuration setting in the *web.config* file as an environment variable.
+Place your overrides using the environment variable convention in the `<environmentVariables>` section of `<aspNetCore>` element.
+See the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-2.2#setting-environment-variables) for more details.

 ### YAML file